bdan-security/open-source-soc/01_Lab_Setup/README.md

 ---

-# 5. Deception Layer — Cowrie Honeypot
+# 5. Deception Layer: Cowrie Honeypot

 Cowrie was deployed as the deception technology layer within the security architecture.